9 March 2007 Case of the Week #76

 To subscribe or unsubscribe, email info@PathologyOutlines.com, indicating subscribe or unsubscribe to Case of the Week.
 We do not sell, share or use your email address for any other purpose.
 We also have a biweekly email of new Pathologist jobs added to our Jobs pages, a biweekly email of new Laboratory jobs added to our Jobs pages, and a monthly email of news about the website.
 You must subscribe or unsubscribe separately to these email lists.

 We just added two new Email lists - to receive a list of new pathology books once a month and to receive our newsletter twice a year.
 The new books email will list new books added to our books pages with links to more information.
 It will also describe book discounts.
-To subscribe, email [email protected] with “subscribe to books email” in the subject line.
+To subscribe, email firstname.lastname@example.org with subscribe to books email in the subject line.
 Our newsletter will be sent out by email or regular mail, initially twice a year, and will contain descriptions of website features, tips and other helpful information.
-To subscribe, email [email protected] with either “subscribe to newsletter by email” or “subscribe to newsletter by regular mail”.
+To subscribe, email email@example.com with either subscribe to newsletter by email or subscribe to newsletter by regular mail.
 For the latter, please include a mailing address.

 We thank Dr. J. Ross Slemmer, SkyRidge Medical Center, Cleveland, Tennessee (USA) for contributing this case.
 We invite you to contribute a Case of the Week by emailing NPernick@PathologyOutlines.com with microscopic images (any size, we will shrink if necessary) in JPG format, a clinical history, your diagnosis and any other images (gross, immunostains, EM, etc.) that may be helpful or interesting.
 We will write the discussion (unless you want to), list you as the contributor, and send you a check for $35 (US) for your time after we send out the case.
 Please only send cases with a definitive diagnosis.